midhunkalarikkal/FullDomain/Notes/React.md

 ###  Why is `React known as React` ###
 ==========================================
-A: And it's called `React` because it `reacts`.
+It's called `React` because it `reacts`.
 It was developed by Facebook (a site that CONSTANTLY updates their data) to improve the user interface development and more effectively change (REACT to) what the user sees when they're doing things like mouse clicking, submitting and typing.